addiaddiaddi/addiaddiaddi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 See below and my CV to learn more about me and my academic/entrepreneurial endeavors!
-Feel free to reach out via email (spiegel1@mit.edu or addison@thunderhead.xyz). kick
+Feel free to reach out via email (spiegel1@mit.edu or addison@thunderhead.xyz).

 Entrepreneurship